Skip to content

 The more pricing options you offer, the more resources you will need to manage the process and perform follow ups.
 In addition, using a combination of billing methods could potentially cancel out some of the benefits that each frequency (when used as a stand-alone option) would bring to the table.

 David Buley, Chief Financial Officer of the Independent Education Sector NSW, compiled a list of 'best practices' for recurring billing in schools.
-Here’s some of Mr Burley’s key points:
+Here are some of Mr Burley’s key points:

 • Regardless of your billing method, parents should be able to access and review payments that they have made and print past or current invoices.